 Make sure your permit is visible.

 Motorbikes and Motorcycles

-Motorbikes and motorcycles are subject to all of the regulations governing motor vehicles and must be registered with Public Safety.
+Motorbikes and motorcycles are subject to all of the regulations governing motor vehicles and must be registered with the Public Safety Office.

 Loading and Unloading Vehicles

 Individuals may load and unload vehicles in “No Parking” areas if these rules are followed: